 Fig. 12: Orange line is anomaly indicator at each point and red line is the anomalies detected by algorithm.
-The best threshold on KPI A's centroid is 15.35, larger than the indicator of the most significant anomaly on A (11.90).
-With the reestimated threshold (10.01), all anomalies on A can be detected.
+The best threshold on KPI A's centroid is 15.35, which is larger than the indicator of the most significant anomaly on A (11.90).
+However, with the reestimated threshold (10.01), we can detect all anomalies on A accurately.